Historical Performance PracticeThe study

 • Study music from a historical perspective

-• Study with a close-knit, international team of specialists
+• Rely on a close-knit, international team of specialists

 • Move from your bachelor’s to a master’s at HKU University of the Arts Utrecht

-• This is a top-rated programme according to the Dutch 'Keuzegids' 2025
+• This is a top-rated programme according to the Dutch study choice guide 'Keuzegids HBO' 2025

 Why study Historical Performance Practice at HKU?